ericnjogu/reactnd-udacicards/readme.md

 The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

+This app has been tested on an Android emulator.

 ## Building
 `yarn install`